eshaffer321/AutoMeet/README.md

       - "${AUDIO_DIR}:/mnt/audio"
 ```

+Run the ./scripts/setup.sh to set up the symlink for audiohighjack file watching

 #### **Provision Backblaze Resources with Terraform**
 AutoMeet uses **Terraform** to create the required **Backblaze B2 storage and application keys**.